Pieter Pauw: Biography

 On 9 February 1589 he went to Leiden to work as a full professor, to assist Gerard de Bondt.
 Pauw took from 10 October 1598, along with De Bondt care of management and maintenance of the Hortus Botanicus of Leiden.
-[6] The tree species Aesculus pavia (a type of horse chestnut) were named after Pauw by Herman Boerhaave.
+The tree species Aesculus pavia (a type of horse chestnut) were named after Pauw by Herman Boerhaave.
 He, in the early eighteenth century, was the director of this garden.
 On 10 May 1592 he was appointed full professor.

 In 1596 or 1597 Pauw made the first anatomical theater in the Netherlands, called Theatrum anatomicum.
 Ten years earlier, De Bondt started anatomy lectures in Leiden, but Pauw was the first to appear publicly decomposing for his classes.
 These dissections attracted much attention and were not only visited by students, but also by non-students who had to pay an entrance fee of fifteen pence.
 The medical faculty was not taught during the lectures.
 Pauw and his colleagues used the corpses of executed criminals for these colleges.

 He provided the theater with a collection of unique objects, including the bladder of Isaac Casaubon.

-He was given professorship in medicine in 1599 by Aelius Everhardus Vorstius who took after Pauw's death in 1617 the care of the garden that Pauw made in 1617 shortly before his death -.
+He was given a professorship in medicine in 1599 by Aelius Everhardus Vorstius, who took after Pauw's death in 1617 the care of the garden that Pauw made in 1617 shortly before his death.
 Was re-issued the Epitome of Andreas Vesalius.
 The Epitome is a custom for students version of De humani corporis fabrica libri septem and Pauw added his own annotations to it.